pleasetrythisathome/tao/README.md

 to the above example will set the browser history to /#/main

-You can define custom validator function that takes a hashmap ```params``` that contains entries for ```(merge params query-params constants)```.
+You can define custom validator function that takes a hashmap ```params```.
 If the validator returns true, the route will be considered a potential match.
 The last valid route is always matched.

 The default validator: